 Connection to the core

 Your deeper gluteal muscles (medius and minimus), among many other things, help to stabilise your pelvis during walking.
-So the QL and the glutes work together to stabilize our posture when moving.
+So the QL and the glutes work together to stabilise our posture when moving.
 If your gluteal muscles are weak, again your QL will overcompensate.

 Dysfunction in the erector spinae